-- Setting up tools for distribution and tracking
+- Set up tools for distribution and tracking

 Expect to be taken out of your comfort zone.
 Over the next five-six weeks, you will spend 10-20 hours per week attending live sessions, meeting with mentor groups, building and improving your website, reviewing essays and writing your own pieces.
 It will feel like taking on an extra full-time job.